 Professor Pearsons research interests center on using ultrafast laser pulses to measure and control molecular systems, with a particular focus on applications in non-linear microscopy and spectroscopy.
 The optics lab in the department has an ultrafast laser oscillator and pulse shaper, and students have assisted with both the development of the laser system and the ensuing experiments.

 An introduction to basic physics topics using the workshop method.
 This method combines inquiry-based cooperative learning with the comprehensive use of computer tools for data acquisition, data analysis and mathematical modeling.
-Topics in thermodynamics, electricity, electronics and magnetism are covered.
+Kinematics, Newton's Laws of motion, conservation laws, rotational motion, and oscillations are studied during the first semester.
 Additional topics in chaos or nuclear radiation are introduced.
 Basic calculus concepts are used throughout the course.
 Recommended for physical science, mathematics, and pre-engineering students and for biology majors preparing for graduate study.
 Three two-hour sessions per week.
-(Students enrolled in Physics 132 who have completed Mathematics 170 are encouraged to continue their mathematics preparation while taking physics by enrolling in Mathematics 171.)
-Because of the similarity in course content, students will not receive graduation credit for both 132 and 142.
-Prerequisite: 131 and completion of, or concurrent enrollment in MATH 170.
+Because of the similarity in course content, students will not receive graduation credit for both 131 and 141.
+Prerequisite: Completion of, or concurrent enrollment in, MATH 151 or 170.